 - We’re working to strengthen regional civil society organizations and empower youth networks to expand young people’s options and end child marriage

-How You Can Help Children in Burkina Faso
+How to Help Children in Burkina Faso

 You can create change that lasts a lifetime for children in Burkina Faso – in so many ways.

 Support Save the Children’s mission.
 Donate to help children in Burkina Faso and around the world grow up healthy, educated and safe.

 Be the hero in the life of a child.
 Sponsorship drives lasting change in children’s lives, families and communities.

 Sources: Facts and statistics have been sourced from Save the Children’s monitoring and evaluation experts, as well as our thought leadership publications, including our Global Childhood Report 2020 and Stop the War on Children 2020 report.
 Other sources include CIA World Factbook and BBC Country Profiles.

 Photos: Harrison Thane / Save the Chidlren.